pypa/setuptools/docs/userguide/extension.rst

 as part of Python's standard library, effectively serving as its successor (as established in :pep:`632`).

-This means that ``setuptools`` strives to honour the extension mechanisms provided by ``distutils``, and allows developers to create third party packages that modify or augment the build process behaviour.
+This means that ``setuptools`` strives to honor the extension mechanisms provided by ``distutils``, and allows developers to create third party packages that modify or augment the build process behavior.

 A simple way of doing that is to hook in new or existing commands and ``setup()`` arguments just by defining "entry points".
 These are mappings from command or argument names to a specification of where to import a handler from.
-(See the section on :ref:`Dynamic Discovery of Services and Plugins` above for some more background on entry points.)
+(See the section on :ref:`Dynamic Discovery of Services and Plugins` for some more background on entry points.)

 The following sections describe the most common procedures for extending the ``distutils`` functionality used by ``setuptools``.